sguzunov/docs/docs/connectors/01_general-overview/connectors-overview.md

 [**Glue42 Enterprise**](https://glue42.com/enterprise/) uses Glue42 messaging to connect applications with each other. [**Glue42 Enterprise**](https://glue42.com/enterprise/) installs a connector add-in for each of the supported applications (MS Office, Bloomberg, Salesforce), which transparently handles the real-time messaging.

-Developers can then Glue42 enable web applications to interoperate in real time with the supported 3rd party applications by using the respective Glue42 library (e.g., `glue4office.js`) and writing only a few lines of code.
+Developers can then Glue42 enable web applications to interoperate in real time with the supported third-party applications by using the respective Glue42 library (e.g., `glue4office.js`) and writing only a few lines of code.
 The Connectors provide all the necessary tools to make this possible.

 End users are able to work in whichever UI they prefer and use the supported applications on the desktop as a workspace for various tasks, such as copying, editing and data manipulation.
 All data is shared between the desktop and web apps in real-time, synchronized in both directions and validated so that a user can click in one application to instantly load data in another.
 If users want to work in desktop apps but need to store data in web applications, they can do so without having to copy and paste anything between windows.